Can You Have Lyme Disease with a Negative Test?

 Delaying treatment can allow symptoms to worsen or persist.

-In some cases, earlier treatment may have reduced long-term complications.
+In some cases, earlier treatment may reduce the risk of long-term complications.

 Clinical Judgment Matters